singh-man/books/crackingTheCoding/16_moderate.md

 1.  x  =  x  ^   y

 This line essentially checks if x and y have different values.
-It will result in 1  if and only if x   ! =  y.
+It will result in 1  if and only if x !=  y.

 2.   y  =  X  ^  y
 ```
 	Or:y = {0 if originally same, 1  if different} ^ {original y}
 ```
 Observe that XORing a bit with 1  always flips the bit, whereas XORing with O will  never change it.

-Therefore, if we do y =  1  ^   { original y} when x != y, theny will be flipped and therefore have x's original value.
+Therefore, if we do y = 1 ^ {original y} when x != y, theny will be flipped and therefore have x's original value.

 Otherwise, if x == y, then we do y =  0  ^ {original y} and the value of y does notchange.